UNC-Libraries/aspace-digital-object-manager/README.md

     - 'b7b8be2b-ffd7-4f6d-9f1b-6cf5d71d5e4a'
   - **work_title** (or '**content_title**')
     - 'Folder 1: Letters, 1850'
+  - **content_type** - optional, with default value: 'link'.
+Indicates how the URL should be presented, e.g. as an html link, in an image viewer, in an audio player
+    - 'image'

 Note that for CDM, the hookID:refID mapping file is a valid submission.
 That's the file produced by [ArchivesSpace_Script's](https://gitlab.lib.unc.edu/cappdev/ArchivesSpace_Scripts) `hookids/instance_to_hookid.rb`.